 Seeing a doctor is often the first step in getting diagnosed and properly treated for workplace injuries.
 Going to a doctor who hasn’t been approved makes it more difficult to process your claim and get your medical bills paid.

 Your employer’s workers compensation insurance is not obligated to pay for unauthorized medical treatment except in certain cases of emergency or where they have denied the claim.

 Who is a Workers Comp Doctor?

-These are approved doctors by the company and insurance provider that treat work-related injury.
-When you are injured at work, you should ask your employer to go to a doctor and make sure that the doctor you are seeing is authorized by the workers compensation insurer.
+These are approved doctors by the company and insurance provider that treats work-related injuries.
+When you are injured at work, you should ask your employer to go to a doctor for settlement and make sure that the doctor you are seeing is authorized by the workers’ compensation insurer.

-What Is The Job Of A Workers Comp Doctor?
+What Is The Job Of A Workers Comp Settlement Doctor?

 Diagnosing and treating workplace injuries

 A workers comp doctor will start by asking questions about how the injury occurred when a worker first noticed symptoms, medical history, and other relevant questions that could have caused the illness or injury.

 Some work injuries happen from a traumatic incident like a fall.
 Other work injuries happen from day-to-day work duties that cause symptoms over time.
 Both types of injuries are compensable under worker’s compensation if they are caused by your work.

 Decide How Your Condition Impacts Your Ability to Work